OfficialProtonDev/YT_Upload_Bot/README.md

 vid_desc = "REPLACE_ME"
 loops = 1
 ```
+3. Save the main.py file and exit it
-3. Repeat installation steps 2 - 5
+4. Repeat installation steps 2 - 5
-4. Type `python main.py` and hit enter.
+5. Type `python main.py` and hit enter.
-5. Do not touch your computer while the program runs.
+6. Do not touch your computer while the program runs.
 You should see your videos uploading.
-6. Wait for the program to finish and you're all done!
+7. Wait for the program to finish and you're all done!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.